simonmeusel/StatusBarRun/README.md

 This Example registers a item named `Greet` which run the command `say hi` in `/bin/sh`.

 After modifying the config you have to either restart the program or reload the config (StatusBarRun -> Reload Config).

+## Uninstallation

+To uninstall StatusBarRun simply delete the StatusBarRun.app and the config file, THATS ALL!